GluuFederation/gluu-docker/examples/multi-hosts/README.md

 # Multi-hosts Deployment using Docker Swarm

-This is an example of how to deploy Gluu Server Docker Edition on multi-hosts setup.
+This is an example of how to deploy Gluu Server Docker Edition on multi-host setup.

 ## Requirements